 Students or employees who express COVID-19 symptoms:

 Students: Any student who expresses symptoms of COVID-19, regardless of vaccination status, must report these symptoms and obtain a COVID-19 rapid test at the Perrella Wellness Center.
 There will be no charge for this test.

-Inform your immediate supervisor and Human Resources
+Employees: Inform your immediate supervisor and Human Resources

-Masking for fully vaccinated students and employees:
+Masking for fully vaccinated students, employees or visitors: